Dkhushi09/Wine-Quality-Prediction/README.md

 One-Hot Encoding
 Since all columns in the dataset are numerical, there is no need for one-hot encoding.

-The target column quality is ordinal (integer scores from 3 to 8), which can be used as-is for regression, or categorized (e.g., low, medium, high) and label encoded if using classification models.
+The target column quality is ordinal (integer scores from 3 to 8), which can be: used as-is for regression, or categorized (e.g., low, medium, high) and label encoded if using classification models.

 Hence, no categorical encoding (e.g., One-Hot) was performed.

 Feature Scaling for Numerical Columns
-All numerical features (excluding quality) were standardized using StandardScaler.

-This transformed them to have: Mean = 0 and Standard Deviation = 1.
+All numerical features (excluding quality) were standardized using StandardScaler, which transformed them to have: Mean = 0 and Standard Deviation = 1.

 This scaling step was crucial because the dataset includes features with vastly different ranges (e.g., residual sugar vs pH vs alcohol), and unscaled features could bias model learning.